Gveetil/Tree-View-Generator/README.md

 ## Technical Features

 The Tree View Generator is built purely using React and Bootstrap.
-Sample data for the application is loaded from two csv files which can are located in the `src > data` folder.
+Sample data for the application is loaded from two csv files which are located in the `src > data` folder.
 The application is currently published as a static site on GitHub Pages. <br>

 ## Usage Guidelines